umezvictor/StringProcessorWebApi/README.md

 -Hangfire for handling backround jobs

--SignalR - uses authenticated SignalR conenctions to send notifications to specific authenticated users
+-SignalR - I added authentication to make sure messages are sent to specific users, rather than a general broadcast

 -Caching using Memory Cache